jimbobbennett/HappySadAngryWorkshop/steps/CreateAFlaskWebApp.md

   ```

 * Save the file

-  > If you don't want to have to remember to always save files, you can turn on Auto Save by selecting *File -> Auto Save*.

 ## Run the code

-This code can't be run from the terminal using the file name, instead it has to be run as a Flask app using the Flask package.
+This code can't be run from the terminal using the `Python` command, instead it has to be run as a Flask app using the Flask package.
 There are two ways to do this:

 * From the Debug pane of the toolbar, drop down the *Debug configuration* box and select *Python: Flask*.

   > If you do not see this option, then select *Add configuration* to edit the `launch.json` file.
 This should create a set of launch options for Python files.
   >
-  > If these options are not created automatically, select *Add Configuration...* and select the *Python: Flask* option.
+  > If these options are not created automatically, select *Add Configuration...* and select the *Flask* option.
 Save this file.
   >
   > Select *Python: Flask* from the *Debug configuration* box.